 Trinidad: Yes, exactly, because the other one was hard too.

-Hand: It was a funny idea because Ralph has a question but he has to ask three random other questions to get to the right one and he’s like, “Ugh, I messed up and I got the number wrong!”
+Hand: It was a funny idea because Ralph has a question, but he has to ask three random other questions to get to the right one, and he’s like, “Ugh, I messed up, and I got the number wrong!”
 It’s all funny bits.

-ITM: It’s interesting that they wouldn’t give you Mario because you had Bowser [from Super Mario Bros.] in the first movie, I thought.
+Inside the Magic: Interestingly, they wouldn’t give you Mario because you had Bowser [from Super Mario Bros.] in the first movie, I thought.

 Hand: Yeah, I don’t know the logistics of any of that stuff.
 That’s above my pay grade.